preloadPeople harvest tea leaves on rolling hills planted with tea plants overlooking forested mountains.

 People on yellow kayak boats paddle in the shimmering lake with a view of urban cityscape against the blue sky.

-At its warmest and driest until September, with average temperatures of 61℉, Seattle is one of the best US cities to visit in June.
-While that doesn’t guarantee no rain (just 2 ” according to KAYAK data) the city throws itself with gusto into its peak season.
+At its warmest and driest until September, with average temperatures of 61°F, Seattle is one of the best US cities to visit in June.
+While that doesn’t guarantee no rain (just two inches, according to KAYAK data), the city throws itself with gusto into peak season.

 Visit the parks and streets to make the most of its festivals.
 Or, if you’re feeling bold, strip off and get painted for the naked bike ride.
-Part of the Fremont Solstice Parade, it runs over the weekend of June 22nd to 23rd.
-2024 also sees Seattle Pride celebrate its 50th birthday, covering the city in a rainbow of color for the month.
-It culminates in the Pride Parade on June 30th, with Downtown the best place to visit from 11am.
+Part of the Fremont Solstice Parade, it runs on June 21st.
+A week later on June 29th, the Seattle Pride Parade brings color and equality to Downtown from 11am.

 3. Hudson Valley, New York, US